Parse Trees Guided LLM Prompt Compression: The Proposed Method

 The constraint (\ref{TreeLimit}) guarantees that the retained nodes maintain the tree structure, a requirement derived from the property of the parse tree.
 This reflects the inherent dependencies within the parse tree, whereby the tokens on the child nodes are considered dependent on the tokens of the parent nodes.
 Consequently, if the compressed prompt includes tokens from the child nodes, the corresponding parent node tokens should also be preserved.

 A recursive algorithm is then developed to derive the optimal solution.
 The pseudocode is provided in Algorithm \ref{RecursiveTreeCompression2}.
-The output of algorithm is a list, denoted by $Q$, which is defined as below: $Q = [Q_0, Q_1, Q_2, \dots]$, where each $Q_l$ represents the optimal solution limited to length $l$.
+The output of the algorithm is a list, denoted by $Q$, which is defined as below: $Q = [Q_0, Q_1, Q_2, \dots]$, where each $Q_l$ represents the optimal solution limited to length $l$.
 To be more specific, $Q_l=(Q_{l,\text{1}},Q_{l,\text{2}})=(E(V_{\text{cp},l}),V_{\text{cp},l})$, with $V_{\text{cp},l}$ being the node set of the optimal compressed tree limited to length $l$.
 Thus, the tree constructed by node set $Q_{\lfloor \tau C(V)\rfloor,\text{2}}$ is the optimal solution of the parse tree pruning problem in Definition 7.
 After that, the compressed prompt is obtained by concatenating the tokens corresponding to the aforementioned nodes in sequence.
 In Algorithm \ref{RecursiveTreeCompression2}, each call of function \texttt{CalculateSolution} recursively derives the optimal solution for the subtree rooted at $v_i$ from the optimal solutions of the subtrees rooted at all child nodes of $v_i$.
-This process is divided into two steps: First merging the solutions from the child nodes using the function \texttt{MergeSolution} (Lines 11-13), and second incorporating $v_i$ into the merged solution (Lines 14-18).
-As both of these steps maintain the optimal state, the final result is also optimal.
+This process is divided into two steps: merging the solutions from the child nodes using the function \texttt{MergeSolution} (Lines 11-13), and incorporating $v_i$ into the merged solution (Lines 14-18).
+Since both steps maintain the optimal state, the final result should also be optimal.